WordPress/openverse/catalog/DAGs.md

 Check for DAGs that have silenced Slack alerts or skipped errors which may need to be turned back on.

-When a DAG has known failures, it can be ommitted from Slack error reporting by adding an entry to the `SILENCED_SLACK_NOTIFICATIONS` Airflow variable.
+When a DAG has known failures, it can be omitted from Slack error reporting by adding an entry to the `SILENCED_SLACK_NOTIFICATIONS` Airflow variable.
 Similarly, errors that occur during the `pull_data` step may be configured to skip and allow ingestion to continue, using the `SKIPPED_INGESTION_ERRORS`